iTaysonLab/kSteam/README.md

 ---

 ### Goals
-- Provide a multiplatform library for accessing the Steam network
+- Provide a easy-to-use library for accessing the Steam network on JVM/Android
 - Make UI development easier by providing state-based approach without taking care of Protocol Buffers
 - Manage high performance and low memory/storage footprint by using well-tested modern technology such as Wire (for protobufs) and Ktor (for networking)
 - Provide full Steam Guard and new auth flow support
 - Removing the gap between WebAPI and Steam3 messages
 - Actively cache data for minimizing network usage and portability

----

-### Platforms
-- JVM (with Android)
-- macOS / iOS (as a KMM dependency)

-> Kotlin/JS is nearly impossible to use due to Steam's CORS policy (you need to use a proxy to bypass).
->
-> Linux/Windows support is planned.
----

 ### Credits
 - [SteamKit](https://github.com/SteamRE/SteamKit/) and [JavaSteam](https://github.com/Longi94/JavaSteam/) - base for understanding how Steam3 network works